The Demography of Conflict and Violence: An

 Benjamin Forest - Department of Geography, Dartmouth College, Hanover.

-Edited by William A. V. Clark, University of California, Los Angeles, CA - Spatial Demography Special Feature.
+Edited by William A. V. Clark - Spatial Demography Special Feature.

 Abstract: Three developments have created challenges for political representation in the U.S. and particularly for the use of territorially based representation.
 First, the demographic complexity of the U.S. population has grown both in absolute terms and in terms of residential patterns.
 Second, legal developments since the 1960s have recognized an increasing number of groups as eligible for voting rights protection.
 Third, the growing technical capacities of computer technology, particularly Geographic Information Systems, have allowed political parties and other organizations to create election districts with increasingly precise political and demographic characteristics.

 Confidentiality and spatially explicit data: Concerns and challenges

 Leah K. VanWey, Ronald R. Rindfuss , Myron P. Gutmann , Barbara Entwisle , and Deborah L. Balk - Edited by Susan Hanson, Spatial Demography Special Feature.

 Abstract: This paper presents four sometimes conflicting principles for the conduct of ethical and high-quality science using such data: protection of confidentiality, the socialspatial linkage, data sharing, and data preservation.
 The conflict among these four principles is particularly evident in the display of spatially explicit data through maps combined with the sharing of tabular data files.
 This paper reviews these two research activities and shows how current practices favor one of the principles over the others and do not satisfactorily resolve the conflict among them.

 Demography of Sexual Orientation in Adolescents